open-mmlab/mmdetection3d/docs/en/advanced_guides/datasets/kitti_det.md

     submission_prefix='results/kitti-3class/kitti_results')
 ```

-- And then, you can run the test script directly.
+- And then, you can run the test script.

 ```shell
 mkdir -p results/kitti-3class